Treats rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, Crohn disease, plaque psoriasis, and ulcerative colitis.

-You should not use this medicine if you have had an allergic reaction to infliximab or murine (mouse) proteins.
-In some cases, you should not receive this medicine if you have moderate to severe heart failure.
+You should not receive this medicine if you have had an allergic reaction to infliximab or murine (mouse) proteins.
+You should not receive high doses of this medicine if you have moderate to severe heart failure.
 Do not breastfeed while you receive this medicine.

-This medicine needs to be given slowly.
-The needle will need to remain in place for at least 2 hours.
+- This medicine needs to be given slowly.
+The needle will need to be in place for at least 2 hours.
 You may also receive medicines to help with side effects.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.